chatox/networks-science-course/practicum/ps05_networks_from_text.md

         count[key] = 1
 ```

-# 4. Write to file
+# 1. Create the directed mention network

+Create the **directed mention network**, which has a weighted edge (source, target, weight) if user *source* mentioned user *target* at least once; with *weight* indicating the number of mentions.

-Now we will create the network on disk.
-Place this code on a new cell and execute it after running the previous cell in which you read the file and updated the `count` dictionary:
+Place this code on a new cell and execute it after running the previous cell in which you read the file and created the `count` dictionary:

 ```python
 OUTPUT_FILENAME = "EstamosPorTi.csv"